close

 Did anyone get a response as to the amount of baking powder?
 Did they use 1 1/2 Tablespoons?
 Can anyone who has made these confirm?

 Hi Theresa, we dug into our records, and it seems the baking powder was a mistake.
-You don’t need it at all.
-The recipe has been updated to reflect this. –Liz Turner, FOK editor in chief
+You don't need it at all.
+The recipe has been updated to reflect this. --Liz Turner, FOK editor in chief

-Hi, just wanted to check and see if the baking powder tablespoons amount listed is right or if it should say ‘teaspoons.’
+Hi, just wanted to check and see if the baking powder tablespoons amount listed is right or if it should say 'teaspoons.'
 Thanks!
+I am baking the bars now in muffin cups to see how that works out. :)

 These are amazing for my husband for a grab ‘on the go breakfast’, mine looking nothing like the ones in your picture but they taste fab so will be doing these again!